 How long do you try to persuade someone with this type of mindset?
 It means staying friends with someone opposed to equitable ethical standards and reason.
 They want to return civilization to when religious extremists fought to destroy science and common sense.
 Do you want to carry the stigma of being associated with racists and bigots to save a friend?
 It would help if you weighed the personal relationship’s value against the moral implications and historical context.

 The other things to consider.
 Will breaking the relationship be the motivation to spark their awakening from the hypnosis?
 Or will isolation make them turn to greater extremism?
-Would it be possible to resurrect the friendship at some time in the future if your friend changes their mind about their extremist or hardline conservative viewpoints?
+Would it be possible to resurrect the friendship at a later time if your friend changes their mind about their extremist or hardline conservative viewpoints?

 (1) Abrahamic religions, Wikipedia